Free & Cheap Summer Camps for NYC Kids

 Camp G.O.A.L.S. for Girls – 8th & 9th graders

 G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science so if you know a girl who's really into STEM (science, technology, engineering and mathematics) subjects, listen up.
-If she's currently in eighth or ninth grades and goes to school in NYC, she's eligible to apply for this no-cost camp at the Intrepid Sea, Air & Space Museum.
+If she's currently in eighth or ninth grades and goes to school in NYC, she's eligible to apply for this FREE camp at the Intrepid Sea, Air & Space Museum.
 From Monday, July 6-Saturday, August 15, participants will do field studies, workshops and hands-on STEM activities.
 Only 50 kids are accepted into this highly-competitive camp, and applications are due Thursday, March 16.
 Teacher recommendations and an interview are also required.

 College Summer Program in Mathematical Problem Solving – 7th graders